AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

     - Moved core functionality out of the `.erb`
     - Added support for sending requests for Accessions to Aeon
     - Bug fixes
+- **20180222**
+    - Removed explicit references to aeon.dll from the ruby partial
+    - This change was made to support Aeon installations that don't specify an explicit `aeon.dll` in the `:aeon_web_url`
+    - If updating to or past this version, you may need to `aeon.dll` to your settings for `:aeon_web_url`

 ## Configuring Plugin Settings